My last blog entry discussed the heart-breaking act of PowerPoint suckery — of ignoring effect in favor of density of information.

 Yeah, well: that didn’t last long.
 This was a live-action version of all the mistakes people make in PowerPoint.

 First of all, the presenters misjudged the audience.
 In the journey from attention to action, the people who attended were way ahead of the people presenting.
-The sponsors executed a forum designed to convince people to people who were already convinced.
+The sponsors held a forum apparently designed to convince people to people who were already thoroughly convinced.
 They cribbed the format of a Congressional hearing, the single most soporific event structure in the history of mankind.
-The line of politicians on a dais read letters from their constituents and the experts sitting with their backs to the crowd cited statistics.
+A line of politicians on a dais read letters from their constituents and the experts sitting with their backs to the crowd cited statistics.
 Fifteen minutes in, there were more people leaving than arriving late.
 An event that could have produced an organized and motivated crowd of activists produced little more than a few pages of email addresses.